-If you don’t have a peer-review buddy, check out our UX portfolio building tool, UXfol.io where you can ask for a case study review for completely free!
+If you don’t have a peer-review buddy, check out our UX portfolio building tool, UXfolio where you can ask both for community and expert reviews.

-We can give constructive feedback on your case study to help you get the most out of it.
+Get constructive feedback on your case study and get the most out of it.
 Our aim is to help you create outstanding UX portfolios.

 We made it easy and quick to create a UX design portfolio without making the case study mistakes mentioned in this post.